-The Grappler® Interference Screw System has not been evaluated for safety and compatibility in the MR environment.
+The Grappler® Interference Screw System has been evaluated for safety and compatibility in the MR environment.
 It has not been tested for heating, migration, or image artifact in the MR environment.
-The safety of the Grappler® Interference Screw System in the MR environment is unknown.
-Scanning a patient who has this device may result in patient injury.
+Since the Grappler® devices are composed of nonconductive, nonmetallic, and nonmagnetic materials, there are no known hazards resulting from exposure of these devices to any magnetic resonance (MR) environment.
+The Grappler® Interference Screw System can be labeled as MR Safe according to ASTM F2503-20.